Written by Pradeep

-Folate, or folic acid is essentially forms of a water-soluble B vitamin that is required by the body cells to develop and function effectively.
-It helps in treating low blood levels of folate (folate deficiency), anemia and certain other conditions caused by deficiency of folate.
-Women who are trying to get pregnant should consume about 400 mg everyday.
-Taking folic acid before pregnancy is advised as it is in the early days of pregnancy that folic acid helps reduce the baby’s risk for birth defects of the brain and spine.
-Called as neural tube defects, spina bifida and anencephaly can affect your baby and even result in miscarriage.
-The supplement should be taken before pregnancy as the baby’s crucial neural tube develops in the first few weeks of pregnancy – when most of women are not even aware of their pregnancy.
+Folate or folic acid is essentially a form of a water-soluble B vitamin that is required by the body cells to develop and function effectively.
+It helps in treating low blood levels of folate (folate deficiency), anemia, and certain other conditions caused by deficiency of folate.
+Women trying to get pregnant should consume about 400 mg daily.

 B Vitamin plays a vital role in developing the brain and spinal cord of the little life you are carrying.
-Foetuses grow a neural tube first, which then proliferates to brain and spinal cord.
-Folic acid sees that this development proceeds perfectly.
+Fetuses grow a neural tube first, which then proliferates to the brain and spinal cord.
+B vitamin sees that this development proceeds perfectly.
 In fact, this is the reason why you must take the B vitamin in the first weeks of pregnancy.
 It is during this phase that the baby develops the brain and spinal cord.

-Nature is rich in fruits and vegetables with folic acid.
+Nature is rich in fruits and vegetables with B vitamins.
 In addition, the doctor prescribes folate pills to maintain its supply to the body.
-Fruits containing the B vitamin include ripe papaya, strawberries, cantaloupe melons (kharbooja), oranges, guava, pineapple, pomegranate (anaar), bananas, and raspberries.
+Fruits containing the B vitamin include ripe papaya, strawberries, and cantaloupe melons (kharbooja).
+It is also found in oranges, guava, pineapple, and pomegranate (anaar), bananas, and raspberries.
 Among nuts and dried fruits, sesame seeds, cashew nuts, peanuts, walnuts, and almonds supply the nutrient.
 Legume sources are kidney beans (rajma), chickpeas (chhola), dried peas, and black-eyed peas (lobhia).

 Several vegetables are also good sources.
-These include dark green leafy ones such as spinach, fenugreek (methi), corn, raddish, cauliflower, beetroot, turnip greens (shalgram), okras (bhindi), and mustard greens.
-Whole grain flours and pastas also serve as excellent sources.
+These include dark green leafy ones such as spinach, fenugreek (methi), corn, radish, cauliflower, beet-root, turnip greens (shalgram), okras (bhindi), and mustard greens.
+Whole grain flours and kinds of pasta also serve as excellent sources.
 When buying cereals, you can check the label if it is ‘fortified’ with folate.

-This wonder B vitamin has been found to be effective for people who have kidney problems by lowering homocysteine levels that can cause heart diseases and strokes.
-High blood pressure, depression and age related loss of vision are also some conditions where folic acid is believed to be possibly effective.
+This wonder B vitamin has been found to be effective for people who have kidney problems.
+It helps lowering homocysteine levels that can cause heart diseases and strokes.
+High blood pressure, depression, and age-related loss of vision are also some conditions where folic acid is believed to be possibly effective.
 Taking folic acid by mouth seems to improve symptoms of a skin discoloration disorder called vitiligo.